Discovering Physics Laws of Dynamical Systems via Invariant Function Learning: Related Work

 Current invariant learning methods~\citep{arjovsky2019invariant,lu2021invariant,rosenfeld2020risks,krueger2021out,sagawa2019distributionally} follow the framework of invariant risk minimization (IRM)~\citep{arjovsky2019invariant}, which was inspired by invariant causal predictor~\citep{peters2016causal}.
-This invariant learning framework aims to learn a hidden invariant representation that generalizes across multiple environments, ensuring out-of-distribution performance.
-However, this approach cannot work on dynamical forecast tasks due to the lack of invariant function definition and the violation of the categorical data assumption.
-To be more specific, first, invariant functions cannot be naturally defined in the real number vector space.
-Second, invariant learning commonly assumes the prediction results are categorical, where a single invariant representation can fully determine the corresponding label.
-However, this assumption is violated in dynamical system forecasting, where the invariant mechanism is only partially responsible for the output.
-In this case, the IRM principle can not hold even when the invariant function ground truth is provided.
+This invariant learning framework aims to learn a hidden invariant representation or invariant causal mechanism~\cite{pearl2009causality} that generalizes across multiple environments, ensuring out-of-distribution performance.
+However, this approach cannot work on dynamical forecast tasks due to the lack of invariant function definition and the violation of the categorical data assumption (see Appx.~\ref{app:faq}).
 To address the issues, we introduce the causal assumption (see Fig.~\ref{fig:causal_graph}) that defines the invariant function space, and propose the corresponding invariant function learning principle and implementation.

-{ A related line of research involves symbolic regression for ordinary differential equations (ODEs), where transformer models have shown significant success~\citep{becker2023predicting,d2023odeformer,seifner2024foundationalinferencemodelsdynamical}.
-While these approaches primarily focus on deriving symbolic expressions for individual trajectories, rather than identifying invariant functions across groups of trajectories, exploring the interplay between these two directions presents an exciting avenue for future research.}
+Symbolic regression methods~\citep{brunton2016discovering, cranmer2023interpretable} and its extensions discover closed-form ODEs by fitting sparse combinations of basis functions.
+Recent symbolic discovery works add neural inductive biases for graph-structured systems\citep{cranmer2020discovering, shi2022learning}.
+Amortised approaches push scalability further, learning to output symbolic expressions for hybrid systems in one forward pass~\citep{liu2024amortized}.
+Mechanistic neural networks adopt a different framework to learn ODE representations~\citep{pervez2024mechanistic, chen2025scalable}.
+However, all of these methods aim to find a separate symbolic equation for each individual system; in contrast, our goal is to learn components of the dynamics that remain invariant across systems and environments, a complementary but distinct objective.